 - The specific requirements of your major subject(s).

 - Entry criteria for 100-level courses.

 - Prerequisites for courses, especially those that have prerequisites in other subject areas.

-The prerequisite diagrams for the software, hardware, and RESY programmes may be helpful.
+The prerequisite diagrams for the software and hardware may be helpful.

 - Workload constraints: 60 points per trimester represents standard full-time study.
 Most full-time first-year students take seven or eight courses (105/120 points per year).